haozhu233/kableExtra/README.md

 ***

-**If you find using `kableExtra` will "unload" LaTeX packages or settings you defined in the yaml header, you need to install the latest dev version of `rmarkdown` from github.
-Please see [issue 5](https://github.com/haozhu233/kableExtra/issues/5) & [issue 11](https://github.com/haozhu233/kableExtra/issues/11) for details.**

-***

 When we are talking about table generators in R, knitr::kable wins lots of flavor by its ultimate simplicity.
 Unlike those powerful table rendering engines such as `xtable`, the philosophy behind kable is to make it easy for programmers to use.
 Just as it claimed in its function description,

 > This is a very simple table generator.
 It is simple by design.
 It is not intended to replace any other R packages for making tables. - Yihui